 Jorden Blue & David James Doody are both graduates from the University of British Columbia in Critical and Creative Studies.
 Although each artist offers a uniquely individual approach to the discourse of visual arts, they share a common focus on the materialism of cultural codification.
 Their combined individual practices have been heavily influenced by world travel and the cross pollination of mass media, ritual and fetishistic cultures.
 Their practice moves freely between new media, sculpture, and painting.

-“As a collaborative team for the past eleven years, we believe that communication has been the foundation of our artistic relationship.
+“As a collaborative team for the past 14 years, we believe that communication has been the foundation of our artistic relationship.
 A common thread that can be traced throughout our work is that of collage.
 By sampling freely from a multitude of different sources, we are able to access unlimited individual histories, societal contexts and cultural symbols.
 For us, collage is more than just cut and paste, it is an immediate sense of being; it is our way of participating in the re-contextualization of our unfolding culture.”

 Through their open processes of art-making they allow happenstance to regurgitate cultural intuition in an act of artistic survival.